fissionjs/fission/docs/api/renderables/component.md

 Type: `function`

 This function is called when your component has been mounted.
-Alias for `componentDidMount`.
+Alias for [componentDidMount](https://facebook.github.io/react/docs/component-specs.html#componentdidmount).

 ```js
 var fission = require('fission');